ggcarrots/django-carrots/source/django_in_action.rst

 Database
 --------

 Now it's time to use the previously described file ``manage.py`` to create the database.
-In order to do this, we will execute the option ``syncdb``.
-In the project directory, run ``python manage.py syncdb``:
+For this purpose we execute the option ``migrate``.
+In the project directory run ``python manage.py migrate``:

 .. code-block:: sh

    (workshops) ~$ cd carrots
-   (workshops) ~/carrots$ python manage.py syncdb
+   (workshops) ~/carrots$ python manage.py migrate Operations to perform:

-    Creating tables ...
-    Creating table auth_permission
-    Creating table auth_group_permissions
-    Creating table auth_group
-    Creating table auth_user_groups
-    Creating table auth_user_user_permissions
-    Creating table auth_user
-    Creating table django_content_type
-    Creating table django_session
-    Creating table django_site
+     Synchronize unmigrated apps: staticfiles, messages
+     Apply all migrations: admin, contenttypes, auth, sessions Synchronizing apps without migrations:
-    Creating table django_admin_log
+     Creating tables...

-    You just installed Django's auth system, which means you don't have any superusers defined.
+       Running deferred SQL...
+     Installing custom SQL...
+   Running migrations:
+     Rendering model states...
+DONE
+     Applying contenttypes.0001_initial...
+OK
+     Applying auth.0001_initial...
+OK
+     Applying admin.0001_initial...
+OK
+     Applying contenttypes.0002_remove_content_type_name...
+OK
+     Applying auth.0002_alter_permission_name_max_length...
+OK
+     Applying auth.0003_alter_user_email_max_length...
+OK
+     Applying auth.0004_alter_user_username_opts...
+OK
+     Applying auth.0005_alter_user_last_login_null...
+OK
+     Applying auth.0006_require_contenttypes_0002...
+OK
+     Applying sessions.0001_initial...
+OK
-    Would you like to create one now? (yes/no): yes Username (leave blank to use 'fasola'): beans Email address: admin@example.com
+   (workshops) ~/carrots$ python manage.py createsuperuser Username (leave blank to use 'beans'): beans
+   Email address: beans@beans.com
    Password:
    Password (again):
    Superuser created successfully.
-    Installing custom SQL ...
-    Installing indexes ...
-    Installed 0 object(s) from 0 fixture(s)

-If all goes well, Django will ask you to provide data for the administrator account.
-You may leave the username as it is proposed, and you may give any e-mail address.
-Memorize the data you provided (i.e, username and password) so that you can log in to the control panel.
+If all goes well Django asks you to provide data of the administrator account.
+The user name you may leave as it is proposed, you can give any e-mail address.
+Memorize the provided data (i.e, username and password) so that you can log in the control panel.
 In the above example, the user will be ``beans``.

  If you want to learn more about ``manage.py``, run python ``manage.py help``: